'All Quiet at the Western Front', 'Banshees' take first BAFTA wins

-Based on the 1928 novel by German author Erich Maria Remarque about the horrors of World War One from the perspective of a young German soldier, Netflix drama "All Quiet on the Western Front" led nominations with 14 nods.
+Based on the 1928 novel by German author Erich Maria Remarque about the horrors of World War One from the perspective of a young German soldier, the Netflix drama had the most nominations, with 14 nods.

-"I'm personally extremely touched (with) the reactions that we had on so many Q&As in foreign countries with a German language film," pianist and composer Volker Bertelmann, nominated for original score for "All Quiet on the Western Front", told Reuters on the red carpet.
+"I'm personally extremely touched (with) the reactions that we had on so many Q&As in foreign countries with a German language film," Volker Bertelmann, who won for original score, told Reuters on the red carpet.

 "I was always hoping for that, that this film in a way is creating communication with each other."

-"Banshees", about two feuding friends on an island off the coast of Ireland, won in both supporting acting categories for cast members Kerry Condon and Barry Keoghan.
+"Banshees", about two feuding friends on an island off the coast of Ireland, won in both supporting acting categories for Kerry Condon and Barry Keoghan as well as for original screenplay.

 Competition is tight in the leading actor category, which includes "Banshees"'s Colin Farrell, Brendan Fraser for "The Whale", in which he plays a sick obese man trying to reconnect with his daughter, and Austin Butler for his portrayal of Elvis Presley in "Elvis".